nhaagen/ILIAS/components/ILIAS/UI/docs/ROADMAP.md

 as "close" sign for modals.
 This character is not suitable for expressing this intent, since we are actually using a "multiplication" sign.
 We should search for a better alternative and streamline these usages in order to avoid any A11y implications.

+### Move Breadcrumbs into Navigation (beginner, 2h)
+The "breadcrumbs" top section should be moved into navigation.

 ## Long Term